jbhunter52/SpypointData/README.md

 - To label pictures with a BuckID, first open the BuckID window with View...BuckID.
 To add a new BuckID name right-click in the tree view on the left at the bottom of the tree and select Add.
 BuckID's can also be renamed or deleted here by right-clicking on the BuckID and selecting rename/delete.
 After modification the BuckID window can be closed.
 After BuckID's are added, they are visible in the main window just above the top left of the map.
 Single or multiple pictures can be selected and tagged with a BuckID from the drop-down selection.

--Using the menubar selection View...Camera Details a table of all cameras for all accounts will be displayed including infomation including name, model, battery %, signal, plan name, pictures left, days left, auto renew, multishot & delay settings, etc.  The page is read-only.
+- Using the menubar selection View...Camera Details a table of all cameras for all accounts will be displayed including infomation including name, model, battery %, signal, plan name, pictures left, days left, auto renew, multishot & delay settings, etc.  The page is read-only.

 ## Advanced Usage

--After pulling an sd card from a camera you can upload the "HD" pictures to keep record with better photo resolution.
+- After pulling an sd card from a camera you can upload the "HD" pictures to keep record with better photo resolution.
 Current pictures and tags will be merged with the HD version from the sd card.
 Insert the sd card in the computer, select in the tree menu the camera that took the pictures that will be uploaded, select File...Import Card Pics from the menubar, select a folder(s) that contain the pictures.
 IMPORTANT!!!
 If you pick the wrong camera the original picture will not be found for merging, instead a duplicate in the selected camera will be created.
 IMPORTANT!!!
 Make sure the camera pictures are updated from the server before merging sd card pictures.
 If not duplicates will be created when pictures are downloaded form the server.

--Manual pictures can be added that are not tied to SpyPoint cameras.
+- Manual pictures can be added that are not tied to SpyPoint cameras.
 This could include pictures from a non-SpyPoint trail camera or any other observation pictures.
 Pictures will be loaded in a ManualPics group, not tied to any specific camera.
 Only jpeg/jpg pictures are supported.

--Export pictures.
+- Export pictures.
 Export picture(s) selected to a zip file.
 Select pictures in the tree view and from the menubar select File...Export Pictures.
 You will be prompted for save to name and location.

--Other filters can be used including
-- Clean and readable code
-- Lightweight with minimal dependencies
-- Unit-tested for reliability